Enriching continuous Lagrange finite element approximation spaces using neural networks: Enriching the finite element method with multiplicative priors

 \subsection{Construction of the modified problem}

-To construct the modified problem in this case, we must ensure that the prior $u_\theta$ never vanishes.
-Therefore, we propose to modify the initial problem~\eqref{eq:ob_pde} and consider in this section the problem defined by
+To construct the modified problem in this case, we must ensure that the prior $u_\theta$ never vanishes. \RTwo{To that end, we lift the initial problem~\eqref{eq:ob_pde} by a constant $M \in \mathbb{R}_+$, chosen large enough to ensure that $u_M=u+M>0$, to get}